1942 United States House of Representatives elections

+As of 2024, this was the last time the House of Representatives was made up of five parties.
+This was also the smallest House majority that the Democrats had up until the 2020 elections.
 Voter turnout was historically low for the time, which was attributed to the absence of military men and the apathy of workers at war production plants, many of whom had failed to re-register to vote in their new communities or become accustomed to local candidates.